Student Note Submission

 Authors may use generative AI tools such as ChatGPT in the writing process, so long as all such usage is disclosed.
 Authors must document any use of AI tools in the title page footnote, e.g., “ChatGPT was used for copy-editing.”
 Please disclose both the tool(s) used (e.g., ChatGPT) as well as all functions for which those tools were used (e.g., copy-editing, drafting, figure generation, citation formatting, research, etc.).
 Failure to disclose the use of such tools may be considered against a submission.

 All authors are ultimately responsible for the content of their submissions, and all submissions are subject to our evaluation criteria as described below.
-Thus, submissions that cite to non-existent sources or are missing citations/sources, that insufficiently engage with the current literature, that are not stylistically effective, that plagiarize from other sources, etc. will be evaluated accordingly.
+Thus, submissions that cite non-existent sources or are missing citations/sources, that insufficiently engage with the current literature, that are not stylistically effective, that plagiarize from other sources, etc., will be evaluated accordingly.

 EVALUATION

-JOLT and AIA’s evaluation criteria include:
+JOLT’s evaluation criteria include:

 - rigor and quality of argumentation/analysis;